pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/03-workspaces.md

   ![Create a Professional Workspace](../../../../images/guides/account-mgmt/create-new-professional-workspace.png)

-1. Name your Workspace and fill in details about your Workspace then click `Continue`.
+1. Name your Professional Workspace and fill in details about your Workspace then click `Continue`.

   ![Create Workspace Details](../../../../images/guides/account-mgmt/create-professional-workspace.png)

-1. Add any team members you would like to include in this Workspace and click `Continue`.
+1. Add any team members you would like to include in this Professional Workspace and click `Continue`.
 You will be automatically added as an Administrator of this Professional Workspace.

   ![Invite Team Members](../../../../images/guides/account-mgmt/invite-team.png)

-1. Your Workspace is now ready.
+1. Your Professional Workspace is now ready.
 Click `Go to Workspace Home`.

   ![Workspace is ready](../../../../images/guides/account-mgmt/ws-ready.png)